Waziup/learning-center-content/content/en/resources/Clouds/Cloud_WaziCloud/WaziGate dashboard user guide.md

 ---
 date: 2023-01-13T09:00:00+00:00
-title: WaziGate dashboard user guide
+title: Dashboard User Guide
 type: guide
+rank: 1
 ---

-# Dashboard
+# Introduction

 You can build a full application with Waziup, without programming!
 In this tutorial, we'll learn how to build a soil monitoring application able to display the soil moisture and to send notifications on SMS, twitter and voice messages.
 <!-- This documentation is available in [PDF format](/docs/WaziCloud_User_Manual-V2.1.pdf). -->

-## Login
+# Login

 The first thing you need to do is to create a login and a password.
 You should already have a gateway and a sensor node ready and configured.